marcus-grant/notes/pcde-module19-content.md

 There's even support for Python and many of its analytics modules, even providing a pandas-like dataframe class.

+## Discussion 19.3: Use Cases for Airflow

+### Discussion 19.3: Introduction

+As described in this section,
+Apache Airflow is a popular open-source data engineering tool to write, schedule, and manage workflows.
+In this discussion,
+you will be challenged to identify a use case to solve problems related to big data and explain why Apache Airflow is the recommended software to solve such problems.

+Below are some example use cases to guide your response to this discussion:

+#### Case Study 1: Big Fish Games ETL Frameworks

+Prior to implementing Apache Airflow, Big Fish Games, a game development and publishing organization, described several issues that were encountered when using other ETL workflow orchestration tools, including a lack of a web UI for monitoring workflow, additional work needed for maintenance, and an inability to handle failed jobs and late data arrival (The Apache Software Foundation 2022).

+After implementing Apache Airflow,
+Big Fish Games experienced better control of workflows and the ability to monitor tasks through a web-based UI.
+The detailed logs provided by Apache Airflow, its flexibility, integration with other tools, and support for backfilling data have freed analysts and developers to focus on analyses rather than building and troubleshooting ETL frameworks (The Apache Software Foundation 2022).

+#### Case Study 2: Airbnb Automation

+Airbnb originally developed the Airflow platform in response to their expanding data volume, speed, and complexity.
+They subsequently chose to open source and share their creation with the larger data engineering community (Beauchemin 2015).
+Airflow was Airbnb’s response to the rapid evolution of mission-critical, complex networks of computation jobs requiring scheduling, new methods of data processing, and tight integration with other systems (Beauchemin 2015).
+No other existing tool could meet the needs that Airbnb employees defined, so they set out to build a tool that could.
+When they finished, they chose
+"to give back to the open-source community that we rely so heavily upon" by open sourcing it through the Apache Software Foundation (Beauchemin 2015).

+### Discussion 19.3: Instructions

+For your discussion post, please elaborate on the following prompts:

+* Identify a use case of a service or an application that deals with big data workflows.
+* Describe the service and
+  why you think Apache Airflow is the optimal solution for handling the data workflows.
+* Provide and elaborate on at least three reasons why Apache Airflow would be the best solution for handling the big data workflows for your chosen use case.

+Read the statements posted by your peers.
+Engage with them by responding with thoughtful comments and questions to deepen the discussion.

+### Discussion 19.3: Submission

+Use Case Web Scraping Data Pipelines.

+Airflow being a scheduler of data pipelines coded in Python and with a reasonably broad reach within the wider data engineer ecosystem, it seems like setting up periodic web scraping pipelines are a good use case.

+What this would do is collect periodic data from the open web through an automated browser, (Selenium), that runs with Python.
+An example of this could be quarterly and annual financial reports on publicly traded companies.

+Python has BeautifulSoup and Selenium, this means Airflow DAGs can directly be involved in tasks associated with downloading webpages, render them through selenium if they involve a lot of Javascript and then scrape them with BeautifulSoup's parsers.
+Airflow can run all the code itself at scheduled intervals and send the data to whatever backend you'd like, for example Spark or a SQL database.

+Other features of Airflow make it attractive in this use case.
+A lot of these sites will rate-limit to prevent excessive scraping, intervals within Airflow DAG arguments means they can be scheduled to scrape slowly and steadily in batches to eventually grab all the sites desired.
+Also,
+scraping involves a lot of imperfect parsing of unstructured HTML which means backfilling poorly parsed or changing web sites means is as painless as possible.

 ## References

 ### Web Links

+* [The Apache Software Foundation.
+“Use Cases.
+Big Fish Games.”
+The Apache Software Foundation.
+2022.][airflow-case-big-fish]
+* [Beauchemin, Maxime.
+"Airflow: A Workflow Management Platform".
+Medium.
+2015.][airflow-case-airbnb]

 <!-- Hidden References -->
+[airflow-case-big-fish]: https://airflow.apache.org/use-cases/big-fish-games "Airflow.
+Case Study: Big Fish Games"
+[airflow-case-airbnb]: https://medium.com/airbnb-engineering/airflow-a-workflow-management-platform-46318b977fd8 "Airflow Case Study: Airbnb"

 ### Note Links